 Things To Do In Steamboat Springs This Winter (Other than Skiing)

 If you’re planning a vacation in Steamboat Springs this winter, you’ve probably already heard that the area is home to six peaks, and therefore some of the finest skiing Colorado has to offer.
-If you’re not into strapping boards to your feet and flying down the side of a mountain, however—not to mention standing in long lines in the frigid weather—you’re in luck.
-This spunky town offers plenty of other delights to tempt anyone who’s lucky enough to visit during the highly sought-after chilly season.
+Steamboat Ski Resort and Howelsen Hill ski area are two of the most known names around this ski town.
+However, if you’re not into strapping boards to your feet and flying down the side of a mountain, however—not to mention standing in long lines in the frigid whether—you’re in luck.
+This spunky town not only offers cross country skiing and a champagne powder backcountry experience but also plenty of other delights to tempt anyone who’s lucky enough to visit during the highly sought-after chilly season.
 Read on to explore the many things to do in Steamboat Springs winter.

 Old Town Hot Springs